Early Intervention & ABA

 What insurance plans do you accept?

-In order to expedite the insurance intake process, we suggest reaching out to the Member Services department of your insurance plan and let them know you are interested in ABA services.
-They can give you a more detailed outline of their intake process and the steps you need to take to start services with us.
+In order to expedite the insurance intake process, we encourage you to reach out to the Member Services department of your insurance plan and let them know you are interested in ABA services.
+They can provide you with a more detailed outline of their intake process and the steps you need to take to start services with us.
+Our Member Services team is also happy to assist with any insurance-related questions you may have.

 Do you offer home sessions?